wrparker/WordPressAuthDownloads/README.md

 * Copy/Paste the link generated for the corresponding file name.
 The script will use the name $_GET variable to stream the file to logged in users on the website.

-* Note: This will work for any logged in WordPress user.
+* Note: This will work for any logged in WordPress user (specific to the site).
 There is no distinction in user privillege level.

 Contact W. Ryan Parker for comments or questions (w.ryan.parker@gmail.com)